beejjorgensen/cs344_curriculum/week05/exploration-5.1.md

 Note that using data after it has been `free()`d is undefined behavior.
 Insidiously, it might seem to work fine, but then crash when you're giving a demo.

-## Memory Allocation from the OS

-There are a couple common ways of getting more RAM straight from the OS:

-* `brk()` system call: puts more room at the end of the data segment.
-On some systems, there is no way to free this memory, but a process can reuse the memory it already has.
-* `mmap()` system call: "memory map" an anonymous section of memory for general purpose use.
-This can be freed with `munmap()`.

-Under the hood, `malloc()` use one or the other or both of those syscalls.

-Since a syscall has overhead, it's common for `malloc()` to `brk()` a significant chunk of memory when it needs it, then it manages subchunks of that memory over various `malloc()` and `free()` calls.
-This has the advantage that most of that memory management takes place in user space and no context switch to kernel mode is necessary when `malloc()` anda `free()` are used.

-But since that memory might not be able to be freed from the system (there's no `unbrk()` call), if the user tries to `malloc()` a large chunk of RAM, `malloc()` might opt to call `mmap()` for that, instead.
-It's more overhead, but `free()` will be able to `munmap()` the data and give it back to the system later.

-Trade-offs.

 ## Reading